UtrechtUniversity/irods-sudo-microservices/README.md

 By implementing pre- and postproc policy rules, you can selectively grant access.

-A default policy ruleset is provided in `/etc/irods/sudo-default-policies.re` or the `policies.re` file in this repository.
+A default policy ruleset is provided in `policies.re`, which is installed in `/etc/irods/sudo-default-policies.re`.
+This file can be added to the ruleset list in the iRODS server config json.
 You can use this file as a template for your policy implementations.

-Every microservice has its own pre- and postproc rule.
+Every microservice has its own pre- and postproc policy rule.
 The naming scheme follows this example:

     msiSudoUserAdd() has policy rules acPreSudoUserAdd() and acPostSudoUserAdd()